Baliceaux: History

-‘Discovered’ by Spanish navigators during the fifteenth century, this island of 1,35 km² has a long and interesting history.
+The island was 'discovered' by Spanish navigators during the fifteenth century.
 It got prominence during wars 1769–1795 within the Caribbean region.
-Island highest point Gun Hill, almost 126 meters above sea level, served as an observation station for soldiers between 1772–1797.
+The island's highest point, Gun Hill, served as an observation station for soldiers between 1772–1797.

 In the 1790s, British colonial authorities deported about 5,000 Garifuna to Baliceaux following the suppression of the Second Carib War under Joseph Chatoyer in Saint Vincent.
 Due to starvation, disease, and sickness from exposure to the elements on the undeveloped island, more than half of the deportees died on Baliceaux.
 The British subsequently resettled approximately 2,500 survivors to the island of Roatan, Honduras.
 Their descendants live today in Honduras, Belize, Guatemala, Nicaragua and the United States.

 The graves and remains of those who died on Baliceaux have never been officially marked or excavated; the island is essentially a graveyard.
-Due to this sensitive history and the obvious physical challenges, the development of the island is unpopular and unlikely.

-To commemorate these events every year in March Pilgrimage to Balliceaux is held.
+Every March, Pilgrimage to Balliceaux is held to commemorate these event.
 It coincides with National Hero's Day in St. Vincent.
-The privately owned was offered for sale in 2023, with an asking price of US$30m; the prime minister of Saint Vincent and the Grenadines intended in 2025 to acquire the island for the nation.
+The privately owned island was offered for sale in 2023, with an asking price of US$30m; the prime minister of Saint Vincent and the Grenadines intended in 2025 to acquire the island for the nation.
 In March 2025, the Prime Minister of Saint Vincent and the Grenadines, Ralph Gonsalves, announced in parliament that the government had acquired Baliceaux due to its historical and cultural significance to the Garifuna people.
-He stated that the former owners would be given 'fair compensation within a reasonable time'."
+He stated that the former owners would be given "fair compensation within a reasonable time".